 I work my online job from 6 a.m to 10 p.m.
 That leaves me with a large chunk of time to check out all the festivals and cultural sites I want.
 I’m not going to lie, the first few weeks in Korea I was in the honeymoon stage.
-I was in the honeymoon stage with my marriage, with being back in Korea, with being on a vacation for the first time in a long time, and with being able to indulge in being idle.
+I was in the honeymoon stage with my marriage, with being back in Korea, with being on a vacation for the first time in a while, and with being able to indulge in being idle.
 So I did nothing but luxuriate in all of those moments.
-But lately I’ve been in the mood to get out explore so expect more blogs and youtube videos on all of the festivals I’m attending.
+But lately, I’ve been in the mood to get out and explore so expect more blogs and youtube videos on all of the festivals I’m attending.

 With this said, I visited Guam Farm with a woman I met at the salsa studio I attend.
 She has been interested in farming lately and I love fresh fruits and veggies.
 I did some research and found a website that detailed farmstays in Korea.
-She looked over the information I found and we decided it would be cool check it out together.
+She looked over the information I found and we decided it would be cool to check it out together.

 Once we got to the chestnut part, we were given a little mesh bag and shown a little pathway to walk up to find the chestnuts.
-It only cost about 5 dollars to pick the chestnuts, but the bag was much smaller than I thought it would be.
+It was only about 5 dollars to pick the chestnuts, but the bag was much smaller than I thought it would be.
 We walked up the narrow path and came to a section where some goats were caged.
 We went near it to look around and take pictures.
 There were some chestnuts nearby and we picked a few.
 I stopped after a while because I felt weird gathering the chestnuts that were there near the animals.

 With the chestnuts I gathered I ended up making a chestnut banana bread, which came out pretty great.

 Click here to check out the youtube video of this blog post or watch it directly below.